-17UGBD 5.5 Project Work:

-- 1) Students shall undertake a capstone project in the final semester, forming a project team comprising fellow classmates not exceeding four, and the project shall be carried out under the supervision of an allotted faculty. - All project teams shall make presentations to Project Committee notified by the Dean and submit the progress reports periodically with the approval of project quide. - 3) The final project dissertation shall be written adhering to International standards.
-The dissertation, duly signed by the concerned guide, shall be submitted to the Dean with in the time notified.
-All students shall appear for the viva-voce examination on the project at the end of the semester. - 4) The CIE marks in the case of Project of 6th semester shall be based on the evaluation of the project dissertation as prescribed from time to time in the Scheme of Teaching and Examination.

-17UGBD 5.6 Academic Malpractice:

-Academic malpractices shall be seriously viewed and appropriate action taken.

-In case of malpractice during any of the examinations like assignments, quizzes, tests, and other CIE components, the matter shall be reported to the Dean for further action.
+23UGBD 5.5 Project Work: 1) Students shall undertake a capstone project in the final semester, forming a project team comprising fellow classmates not exceeding four, and the project shall be carried out under the supervision of an allotted faculty.
+2) All project teams shall make presentations to Project Committee notified by the Dean/Director and submit the progress reports periodically with the approval of project guide.
+3) The final project dissertation shall be written adhering to International standards.
+The dissertation, duly signed by the concerned guide, shall be submitted to the Dean/Director with in the time notified.
+All students shall appear for the viva-voce examination on the project at the end of the semester.
+4) The CIE marks in the case of Project of 6th semester shall be based on the evaluation of the project dissertation as prescribed from time to time in the Scheme of Teaching and Examination.
+5) Capstone Project might also be developed by students while working for their internship or mini project during earlier semesters also.
+Dean/Director upon recommendation would fix up framework for such carry forwarding study of mini project to capstone project.
+23UGBD 5.6 Academic Malpractice: Academic malpractices shall be seriously viewed and appropriate action taken.
+In case of malpractice during any of the examinations like assignments, quizzes, tests, and other CIE components, the matter shall be reported to the Dean/Director for further action.
 In case of malpractice during SEE, the Invigilator shall report the matter to the Chief Superintend, who in turn refers the matter to the Registrar (Evaluation) for further action.

-17UGBD 6.0 ELIGIBILITY FOR PASSING A COURSE 17UGBD 6.1 Award of Grades: 1) The University adopts absolute grading system wherein the marks are converted to grades, and every semester results will be declared with semester grade point average (SGPA) on successful completion of all courses of that semester.
-2) If there is no SEE for a course, then the CIE marks alone will be the basis for the
+23UGBD 6.0 ELIGIBILITY FOR PASSING A COURSE 23UGBD 6.1 Award of Grades: 1) The University adopts absolute grading system wherein the marks are converted to grades, and every semester results will be declared with semester grade point average (SGPA) on successful completion of all courses of that semester.
+2) If there is no SEE for a course, then the CIE marks alone will be the basis for the determination of letter grade.

-- 2) If there is no SEE for a course, then the CIE marks alone will be the basis for the determination of letter grade. - 3) Letter Grade Scheme for B.A., BA (Hons), B.Com, B.Com (Hons), B.B.A., B.B.A.
-(Hons), B.B.A.
-(BA), B.B.A.
-(DM), BCA, BCA (CC), BCA (DS), BCA (GD) and B.Sc.
-(Film Making/ Photography/ Sound Engineering/ Visual Effects and Animations / Game Art Design)) - 4) The total marks obtained by the student in CIE and SEE of a course is expressed as a percentage to compute the grade points and the letter grade is awarded as indicated in the table below:
+- 3) Letter Grade Scheme for BA, B.Sc.
+Psychology, BBA, BBA (BA), BBA (DM), B.Com., B. Com.-IAF, BCA, BCA (CC), BCA (DS), BCA (GD) and B.Sc.
+(Sound Engineering / Visual Effects and Animations: - 4) The total marks obtained by the student in CIE and SEE of a course is expressed as a percentage to compute the grade points and the letter grade is awarded as indicated in the table below:

 Classification

 % Marks scored in a course Grade Points Letter Grade Level

 ≥ 95 10 0 Outstanding

 ≥ 85 < 95 9 A+ Excellent

 ≥ 75 < 85 8 А Very Good

 ≥ 65 < 75 7 B+ Good

 ≥ 55 < 65 6 В Above Average

 ≥ 45 <55 5 С Average

 ≥ 40 <45 4 Р Fair

-< 40 0 F - RA Reappear
+.
+40 0 F - RA Reappear

 < 40 0 F - RR Re-register